Warfel Recognized at ABC Excellence in Construction Gala

 Davis Promoted to Vice President, Virginia

-As Vice President, Virginia, Davis will continue to lead Warfel’s strategic expansion into the region.
-With a wide range of experience specifically with complex, multi-phased renovation and expansion projects, Davis has a passion for developing long-term relationships with Clients for Life and providing them with best-in-class experiences.
+In his new role, Davis will continue to spearhead Warfel’s strategic expansion into Virginia.
+He has extensive experience managing complex, multi-phased renovation and expansion projects, showcasing a passion for nurturing long-term relationships with Clients for Life.
+His commitment is to deliver best-in-class experiences for every client.

-Davis’ experience with Warfel has included noteworthy projects such as Avenue Development: The Residence at Fitz Farm, Westminster Canterbury Shenandoah Valley, Acadia Reading Hospital, Pleasant View Hybrid Homes, among others.
+Davis’s notable projects at Warfel include Avenue Development: The Residence at Fitz Farm, Westminster Canterbury Shenandoah Valley, Acadia Reading Hospital, and Pleasant View Hybrid Homes.
+His diverse portfolio reflects his ability to handle various challenges and provide innovative solutions.

-“Steve’s ability to effectively communicate and establish positive, collaborative relationships with team members yields successful results and helps ensure that client service and satisfaction are consistently achieved,” Conlan said.
+“Steve’s ability to communicate effectively and build positive, collaborative relationships with team members leads to successful results.
+This approach ensures that client service and satisfaction are consistently achieved,” Conlan noted.

-Headquartered in East Petersburg, PA, Warfel’s Virginia office is located at 112 N Loudoun St, Winchester, VA, where Davis will continue leading the company’s regional projects.
+Headquartered in East Petersburg, PA, Warfel’s Virginia office is located at 112 N Loudoun St, Winchester, VA.
+Here, Davis will continue to lead the company’s regional projects, focusing on driving growth and ensuring that Warfel remains a leader in the construction industry in Virginia.
+His leadership is expected to inspire further advancements and achievements for the team and the clients they serve.

 Learn more about our team: https://www.warfelcc.com/clients-for-life/